Depression Is Not Real: A Dangerous Mental Health Myth

 Find professional support for symptoms of depression

 When family members aren't supportive, reaching out for professional support may be beneficial.
 Therapy can be a beneficial way to address depression and alleviate the symptoms you're experiencing.
-Mental health professionals are well-versed in medically reviewed studies that recognize the impacts depression can have on a person’s health as well as which treatments are most effective.
-They can offer treatment advice, and diagnosis, and help you cope with your symptoms. if visiting a therapist's office to attend in-person sessions seems insurmountable, you may prefer to try online therapy through a platform like BetterHelp, where you can talk to a provider from home.
+Mental health professionals are well-versed in medically reviewed studies that recognize the impacts depression can have on a person’s health, as well as which treatments are most effective.
+They can offer treatment advice, diagnosis, and help you cope with your symptoms.
+If visiting a therapist's office to attend in-person sessions seems insurmountable, you may prefer to try online depression therapy through a platform like BetterHelp, where you can talk to a provider from home.

 Efficacy of online therapy with mental health professionals for people with depression